types of italian cheese

 Best Italian cheese

-The more it ages, the more this Italian hard cheese gains a richer flavor.
+Parmigiano dates back to the Middle Ages, and it’s the most popular delicacy to use on top of different pasta dishes, but also inside some dishes.
+The more it ages, the richer the flavor of it.
 The texture is crumbly, the taste is savory and salty.
 Parmigiano Reggiano offers its best if aged between 26 and 30 months.

 Use Parmesan for these dishes: grate it fresh on pasta, gnocchi, and salads.

-The best Italian cheese, Parmigiano Reggiano can be used in different delicious recipes, such as Torta Salata, sauces, risotto, Carbonara, and much more.
-Whatever you sprinkle with fresh grated Parmesan, that dish is no way to no become delicious.
+Parmigiano Reggiano can be used in different delicious recipes, such as Torta Salata, sauces, risotto, Carbonara, Amatriciana, and many others.
+Whatever you sprinkle with fresh grated Parmesan, that dish will guaranteed to become the most delicious thing you have ever tried!

 2. Taleggio